Communicating sequential processes: Award

-“The INMOS Transputer was as embodiment of the ideas … of building microprocessors that could communicate with each other along wires that would stretch between their terminals.
+"The INMOS Transputer was an embodiment of the ideas … of building microprocessors that could communicate with each other along wires that would stretch between their terminals.
 The founder had the vision that the CSP ideas were ripe for industrial exploitation, and he made that the basis of the language for programming Transputers, which was called Occam. … The company estimated it enabled them to deliver the hardware one year earlier than would otherwise have happened.
-They applied for and won a Queen’s award for technological achievement, in conjunction with Oxford University Computing Laboratory.”
+They applied for and won a Queen's award for technological achievement, in conjunction with Oxford University Computing Laboratory."